Camping in Mammoth Lakes

 Choose from a variety of campgrounds in the Mammoth Lakes area.
 Each campsite offers a different experience and unique access to Mammoth Lakes’ many scenic wonders.

-Camp in the Mammoth Lakes Basin (accessible via the Lakes Basin Trolley) for easy access to hiking trails and alpine lakes.
+Camp in the Mammoth Lakes Basin (accessible via the ESTA Lakes Basin Trolley) for easy access to hiking trails and alpine lakes.
 For a camping experience with service by the free Mammoth Lakes shuttle system and easy access to restaurants and shops in town, reserve a campsite at a campground in town.
 Or head to Reds Meadow (accessible via the Reds Meadow Shuttle) to camp near hiking trails, with access to Devils Postpile and Rainbow Falls.

 Looking for information specific to camping in RVs?
 Get details about RV camping in Mammoth Lakes here.